slsa-framework/oss-na24-slsa-workshop/activities/04/readme.md

 Follow these steps:

 1. Edit the [image](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/k8/echo-server-deployment.yml#L23) in the deployment file.
-1. WARNING: Since we are running Kubernetes cluster locally, there is no google service account to match against.
+1. WARNING: Since we are running Kubernetes locally, there is no google service account to match against.
 To simulate one exists for our demo, we make the assumption that its value is exposed via the ["cloud.google.com.v1/service_account" annotation](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/k8/echo-server-deployment.yml#L18).
-Edit this value to be the same you configured in your [deployment policy](https://github.com/laurentsimon/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-prod.json#L4).
+Edit the value to the service account configured in your deployment policy for the container.
-1. Deploy the container:
+1. Deploy the container

 ```shell
 $ kubectl apply -f k8/echo-server-deployment.yml